Louis, Grand Dauphin: Marriages

 Louis married Duchess Maria Anna of Bavaria on 7 March 1680.
 She was known in France as Dauphine Marie Anne Victoire.
 Although the marriage was not a close one, the couple had three sons.
 The Dauphine died in 1690 and in 1695 Louis secretly married his lover Marie Émilie de Joly de Choin.
 His new wife did not acquire the status of Dauphine of France, and the marriage remained without surviving issue.
-Pregnant at the time of her marriage, de Choin gave birth to a son, who was secretly sent to the countryside; the child died aged two, in 1697, without having been publicly named.
+Pregnant at the time of her marriage, de Choin gave birth to a son, who was secretly sent to the countryside; the child died at age two, in 1697, without having been publicly named.